DavidPhillipOster/co2/temp-co2/README.md

 5/19/2021
 Version 2
 Saves the most recent 256 reading pairs in an array in memory and on disk.
-In preparation for graphing them.
+Graph the CO2 history.
+TODO: needs time, skip gaps. and Y scale data., also temperature? maybe also show daylight.

 Lessons learned:
 • I had to enable applescripting in the Info.plist to get the size of the window from applescript.